 The rectum is approximately 20 cm long.
 It is continuous with the sigmoid colon and anal canal and functions as a reservoir for feces before excretion.
-Histologically it resembles the colon with straight tubular glands that extend through the thickness of the mucosa.
-The glands are almost entirely lined by mucous secreting goblet cells but some scarce enterocytes are also seen.
+Histologically, the rectum resembles the colon with straight tubular glands that extend through the thickness of the mucosa.
+The glands are almost entirely lined by mucous-secreting goblet cells but some scarce enterocytes are also seen.

 There is more diffuse lymphoid tissue in the rectum than in the remainder of the large intestine and both plasma cells and occasional eosinophilic granulocytes are often present.

 The gastrointestinal canal consists of the esophagus, stomach, duodenum, jejunum, ileum, colon, rectum and anal canal.
 It is best viewed as a long tube passing from the oral to the anal opening.
-It supplies the body with water, electrolytes and nutrients from the food we eat.
-Our main sources of food are carbohydrates, proteins and fats, which in general cannot be absorbed in the form they are ingested.
+The main function is to supply the body with water, electrolytes and nutrients from ingested food.
+Our main sources of nutrients are carbohydrates, proteins and fats, which in general cannot be absorbed in the form they are ingested.
 First they have to be broken down into small enough compounds.
 The process of digestion and absorption is carried out in a stepwise fashion as the food passes down the different parts of the gastrointestinal tract.

 The general structure of all parts of the GI-tract is